Vietnam.vn - Nền tảng quảng bá Việt Nam

 Shibuya Crossing

-48 hours shopping and exploring Tokyo cuisine
+48 hours of shopping and exploring Tokyo's culinary scene.

-Shibuya Crossing seen from above.
+Shibuya Crossing, seen from above.
 Photo: AP

 Note